A Potential Foundation for Emergent Space-Time: Introduction

 Partially-ordered sets of events ordered by causal influence were introduced by Bombelli et al. \cite{Bombelli-etal-causal-set:1987} and called \emph{causal sets} or \emph{causets}.
 Over the last twenty years, causal sets have been championed by Sorkin \cite{Sorkin:2003}\cite{Sorkin:2006} and employed in approaches to quantum gravity.
 As such, they are typically endowed with, or embedded within, a Minkowski geometry exhibiting Lorentz invariance \cite{Bombelli-etal-origin-lorentz:1989}.
-We approach the problem from another direction entirely.
-We take the partially-ordered set of events as a fundamental picture of influence.
-Rather than endowing it with additional properties, our goal is simply to identify a consistent means by which events in the poset can be aptly \emph{quantified}.
-Whereas assumptions or hypotheses regarding the properties of events or relationships between events have the potential to be right or wrong, consistent apt quantification can only be useful or not useful.